 Newbury Building Society, like many other mortgage lenders, will offer a payment holiday for up to 3 months to those borrowers who are currently up to date with their mortgage payments and are experiencing issues with their finances as a result of Covid19.

-Currently the Government have advised that the Covid19 payment holiday is not available to borrowers who are already in mortgage payment arrears.
 If you are in arrears of one or more monthly payments, you will need to contact us on 01635 555588 asking to discuss the arrears on your mortgage and how we can help you.

 During the payment period:

 - We will not expect a mortgage payment from you.
-If you pay by direct debit, we will cancel it.

 - Your account will not be reported to Credit Reference Agencies as being “in arrears”.